Chavez back in Venezuela after radiation therapy

 He said he expected to return to Cuba on Saturday to resume the radiation treatment, and to stay there for four more days.

-He previously underwent four sessions of chemotherapy that caused him to lose his hair.
-It has since has grown back.
+He previously underwent four session of chemotherapy that caused his hair to fall out but it since has grown back.

 The Venezuelan leader prefers being treated in Cuba because he is guaranteed discretion on the tightly controlled island and can lean on the counsel of his friend and mentor Fidel Castro.

-In his speech, in which he appeared animated and smiled and joked with his ministers, he forecast he would win the October 7 election with more than 60 percent of votes.
-Most recent polls give him a strong lead over his opposition rival, youthful Miranda state Governor Henrique Capriles.
+In his pre-dawn speech, in which he appeared animated and smiled and joked with his ministers, he forecast he would win the October 7 election with more than 60 percent of votes.
+Most recent polls have given him a strong lead over his opposition rival, youthful Miranda state governor Henrique Capriles.

-Political analysts say his strength in the polls is due to his strong emotional connection with the country’s poor majority, as well as heavy state spending on popular welfare programs.
+Analysts say his strength in the polls is due to his charisma and strong emotional connection with the country’s poor majority, as well as heavy state spending on popular welfare programs.

 The surveys consistently show, however, that as many as a third of Venezuelans remain undecided, and both camps have been waging a fierce battle to win them over.

-Leon said sympathy over Chavez’s illness had supported his ratings and taken the edge off the political momentum Capriles gained when he easily won the opposition’s primary in February.

-“Capriles has not lost the battle,” he said.
-“Clearly it is not an easy task, but the opposition never had a real option at presidential elections before, and now Capriles has a chance.”

-Capriles, 39, is widely seen as the opposition’s best hope of unseating Chavez after years of failures via the ballot box and street protests.
+Capriles, 39, is widely seen as the best hope the opposition has had of unseating Chavez after years of failures via the ballot box and street protests.
 He has set off on a nationwide “house-by-house listening tour” to kick-start his campaign.

-The center-left politician has largely avoided direct verbal clashes with the president and is promising a Brazilian-style government for Venezuela that would promote free-market policies alongside strong social programs.
+Capriles, a center-left politician who has largely avoided direct verbal clashes with the president, is promising a Brazilian-style government for Venezuela, promoting free-market economics alongside strong social programs.

-Chavez, known for his radical populism, nationalizations and fierce anti-U.S. rhetoric, has denounced him as the “ultra-right” candidate and a treasonous puppet of Washington.
+Chavez, known for his radical populism, nationalizations and fierce anti-U.S. rhetoric, has denounced him as the candidate of the “ultra-right” and a treasonous puppet of Washington.

-Separately on Thursday, Venezuela’s national electoral authority confirmed October 7 as the election date - squashing rumors that the poll might be brought forward, or delayed, due to Chavez’s cancer treatment.